 How many different types of wild cats are there?

 While the total number of recognized wild cat species varies, the eight lineages that make up the Felidae family are widely accepted.
-As of November 2017, the Cat Specialist Group of the International Union for Conservation of Nature (IUCN) recognizes 40 wild cat species.
+As of November 2017, the Cat Specialist Group of the International Union for Conservation of Nature (IUCN) recognizes 41 wild cat species (including the domestic cat).
 In terms of classification, there are two broad types of wild cats: seven are known as big cats, they belong to Panthera lineage.
 The other 33 species are classified as small cats.

 You may occasionally see references to wild cat breeds.
 This is simply confused terminology.
 Breeds refer to the types of domestic animals, like dog breeds or cat breeds.
 Wild animals are classified into different species, not breeds.